An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

-We investigate the evolution of star-formation rate in the SMGs with redshift in Fig.~\ref{fig:pars_z}.
-The best-fit line with a gradient of $d{\rm SFR}/dz$\,$=$\,0.22$\pm$0.02 indicates a significant 11-$\sigma$ trend.
-We compare the SFR values of SMGs at different redshifts with the UKIDSS DR11 field sample.
+We investigate the evolution of star-formation rate in the SMGs with redshift in Fig.~\ref{fig:pars_z}a.
+We also include the local ULIRGs sample, and as noted earlier, we observe that local ULIRGs typically have lower star-formation rates than seen in the SMGs in our sample.
+The best-fit line with a gradient of $d(\log_{10}({\rm SFR}))/dz$\,$=$\,0.22$\pm$0.02 indicates a significant 11-$\sigma$ trend.
+However, as seen in \S\ref{luminosity}, our selection affects the trends seen with redshift.
+When we limit our sample to the unbiased luminosity-selected sample, we observe no significant star-formation rate evolution with $d(\log_{10}({\rm SFR}))/dz$\,$=$\,0.05$\pm$0.03, as seen in Fig. \ref{fig:pars_z}a.
+We compare the star-formation rates of SMGs at different redshifts with the UKIDSS DR11 field sample.
 For this comparison we select field galaxies which have stellar masses above the 16$^{\rm th}$ percentile value of the AS2UDS sample ($M_\ast >$\,3.5\,$\times$\,10$^{10}$\,M$_\odot$).
-The shaded region shows the 16--84$^{\rm th}$ percentile range of the field sample.
-As seen in Fig.~\ref{fig:pars_z}, the typical SMGs in our sample have significantly higher star-formation rate than a mass-selected sample at all redshifts probed.
-We also include the local ULIRGs sample, and as noted earlier, we observe that local ULIRGs typically have lower star-formation rates than seen in the SMGs in our sample.
+The shaded regions shows the 16--84$^{\rm th}$ percentile ranges of the SMGs and the field sample in their respective colours.
+As seen in Fig.~\ref{fig:pars_z}a, the typical SMGs in our sample have significantly higher star-formation rate than a mass-selected sample at all redshifts probed.